NOA DE LEEUW

 About me

-I made my first film when I was four years old — it was shot on a tiny camcorder, starred my family (some reluctantly), and made absolutely no sense.
-But I was hooked.
-Since then, filmmaking has been my way of making sense of the world — or at least playing with it.
+I made my first film when I was four years old.
+It was shot on a tiny camcorder, starred my family (some of them very unwilling), and made absolutely no sense.
+But it hooked me instantly.
+Filmmaking has been the way I explore the world ever since, or at least bend it into something that feels honest.

-With Portuguese and Dutch roots, I’ve always had a mix of cultures around me, and that blend shows up in the stories I gravitate toward — layered, curious, sometimes messy, always human.
+I have Portuguese and Dutch roots, so I’ve always had a mix of cultures around me.
+That blend shows up in the stories I’m drawn to: curious, layered, a little messy, and always human.

-Now I’m studying Film Directing at MetFilm School in London, where I’m learning how to turn ideas into something real (and hopefully powerful).
-I’m constantly figuring things out — on set, in edits, in life — but I know that storytelling is where I feel most myself.
+I’ve recently graduated from MetFilm School London with a degree in Film Directing, where I learned how to take the ideas in my head and turn them into something real.
+I’m still figuring things out — on set, in the edit, and in life — but storytelling is the place where I feel like myself.

-Whether I’m watching something that wrecks me in the best way or scribbling a chaotic script at 2 a.m., I’m in love with this process.
-And I can’t wait to keep growing and making work that feels honest, a little weird, and worth watching.
+Whether I’m watching something that breaks me in the best way or scribbling a chaotic script at 2 a.m., I’m completely in love with this process.
+Now I’m looking for opportunities, collaborations, and any genuine foot in the door to keep growing and making work that feels honest, a bit strange, and worth watching.

 SHOWREEL 2025